 Dear Mr. Cline,

 I enjoyed meeting with you and your colleagues last week regarding the position of Assistant Researcher.
-Thank you for you time and consideration during this process.
+Thank you for your time and consideration during this process.

 While I am not sure where you are in the hiring process, I wanted to let you know that I would like to withdraw my application from consideration for this position.
 I have accepted a similar position at another organization.

-Thank you again for you consideration and best of luck in your search.
+Thank you again for your consideration and best of luck in your search.